LaurianeSylPierre/Hackaton-champi/README.md

 # Hackaton-champi
-This project is done during a Hackaton done at Access Code School in Besançon
+This project was done during a Hackaton done at Access Code School in Besançon.
+It was made in less than 48 hours with a group of 4 to 8 persons.

 ## Version
 Project passed on v0.4 version